 What is a garden room?

 By definition, a garden room is a glazed extension with a fully tiled roof.
 Garden rooms can either be freestanding, which is a popular choice for home offices, or attached to an existing building.
-‘More people now choose a garden room rather than a conservatory, since their solid roof construction makes them highly suitable for year-round living,’ says David Salisbury of David Salisbury Joinery.
+‘More people now choose a garden room rather than looking at conservatory ideas, since their solid roof construction makes them highly suitable for year-round living,’ notes David Salisbury of David Salisbury Joinery.

 The simplest cabin or summer house is similar to a shed, with either shiplap walls and cedar roof shingles or a log-cabin construction.
 These are usually supplied in pre-fabricated panels and, if you’re a skilled DIYer, you could put one up yourself.